Student Sexual Misconduct Policy and Procedures: Duke's Commitment to Title IX

 Andrew and Felix have been flirting with each other all night at a party.
 Around 12:30 a.m., Felix excuses himself to find a bathroom.
 Andrew notices Felix slurring his speech.
 Andrew wonders if Felix went to the bathroom to vomit.
 When Felix returns, the two begin flirting more heavily and move to a couch.
 As the conversation continues, the two become more relaxed and more physically affectionate.
 Andrew soon suggests they go back to his room, and Felix agrees.
 As they walk down the stairs, Andrew notices that Felix looks unstable and offers his arm for support and balance.
 When they get back to his room, Andrew leads Felix to the bed and they begin to become intimate.
 Felix becomes increasingly passive and appears disoriented.
 Andrew soon begins to have sexual intercourse with him.
 The next morning, Felix thinks they had sex but cannot piece together the events leading up to it.

-Denise is an undergraduate teaching assistant in Paul's economics class.
+Denise is a graduate teaching assistant in Paul's economics class.
 She notes that he has not been performing well on take-home assignments and exams.
 Both of them have come to a party, each with their own group of friends.
 Denise has consumed one can of beer, while Paul is rather intoxicated.
 Denise sees Paul and approaches him.
 She flirts with him, telling him that she can help him improve his grades if he will hook up with her.
 As Paul turns to walk away, Denise grabs his buttocks and squeezes them.

 This is a violation of the Student Sexual Misconduct Policy.
 Denise, in a position of power over Paul as his teaching assistant, attempted to arrange a quid pro quo sexual relationship.
 Additionally, she did not seek consent from Paul to touch him, even if a reasonable person could conclude that Paul was not too intoxicated in order to provide consent.